greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 fillfactor
 :   The fillfactor for a table is a percentage between 10 and 100.
 100 (complete packing) is the default.
 When a smaller fillfactor is specified, `INSERT` operations pack table pages only to the indicated percentage; the remaining space on each page is reserved for updating rows on that page.
 This gives `UPDATE` a chance to place the updated copy of a row on the same page as the original, which is more efficient than placing it on a different page.
 For a table whose entries are never updated, complete packing is the best choice, but in heavily updated tables smaller fillfactors are appropriate.
 This parameter cannot be set for TOAST tables.

+:   The fillfactor option is valid only for heap tables (tables that specify the `heap` access method or the `appendoptimized=FALSE` storage parameter).

 orientation
 :   Set to `column` for column-oriented storage, or `row` (the default) for row-oriented storage.
 This option is only valid if the table is append-optimized.
 Heap-storage tables can only be row-oriented.